Trusted by world-class organizations

 What is User Interaction Frequency in User Behavior?

-User Interaction Frequency refers to how often a user engages with a website, app, or digital product within a specific time frame.
-It measures the number of times a user performs actions such as clicks, taps, scrolls, or other interactions during their sessions.
-This metric helps understand user engagement patterns and how actively users are involved with the interface.
+User Interaction Frequency refers to how often a user engages with a website, app, or digital platform within a specific time frame.
+It measures the number of times a user performs actions such as clicks, taps, scrolls, or other interactions during their visits.

-Synonyms: interaction rate, user engagement frequency, user activity frequency, interaction count
+Synonyms: interaction rate, user engagement frequency, interaction count, user activity frequency

 Why User Interaction Frequency Matters